Maryland Oaks Crossing

 A New Chance at Freedom

-Mercy House welcomes formerly incarcerated men as they begin the journey to become contributing members of society.
+Mercy House and our 4th Avenue Campus welcome formerly incarcerated men and women as they begin the journey to become contributing members of society.
 They will face challenges such as making their own decisions as they strive to overcome the negative and often hopeless impacts of prison life.

 The program begins for successful applicants as soon as they are released from prison.
-Applicants are referred to Mercy House by a correctional institution's chaplain, classification officer or other agency.
+Applicants are referred to our Reentry Program by a correctional institution's chaplain, classification officer or other agency.

-The program serves males only and excludes sex offenders.
-We focus on men who have had substance abuse issues in the past, but are looking for a way to stay sober and change their futures.
+The program serves males and females, and excludes sex offenders.
+We focus on men and women who have had substance abuse issues in the past, but are looking for a way to stay sober and change their futures.
 The program also serves felons with life sentences but who have been approved for release provided they participate in a re-entry program for a year.

-Participating men live at the Mercy House in northeast Tallahassee and receive help with substance abuse, clothing, medical needs, job searching, education issues and other activities of daily living.
-Mercy House has room for 11 men and expects to serve about 24 each year.
+Program participants receive help with substance abuse, clothing, medical needs, job searching, education issues and other activities of daily living.

-Good News Outreach volunteers and staff are there to lend a hand to the men throughout the six to nine-month program.
-Their caring support along with generous spiritual and monetary donations from local community members, make it possible for the men to achieve such goals as:
+Good News Outreach volunteers and staff are there to lend a hand to the men and women throughout the six to nine-month program.
+Their caring support along with generous spiritual and monetary donations from local community members, make it possible for them to achieve such goals as:

 Finding a job